Sparking Inspiration to Build Inclusive Climate Advocacy

 3. Attitudes toward climate action.

-These insights have informed the Positive Imaginings shows and advocacy workshops, ensuring they resonate with and meet the needs of our target groups.
+These insights have informed the Positive Imaginings shows and advocacy workshops, ensuring they resonate with and meet the needs of our communities.

 Free Events